Is my fence my property line?

 Check your city or county clerk’s office to find a plat, or map, for your property.
 The deed’s description is just that—a description.
 The plat takes information from the deed and translates it into a map.
 A plat will be much easier for a layman to decipher than a long, drawn-out deed description.

 If you can get your hands on a metal detector, you can have a go at finding your property corners.
 Surveying crews mark the corners of properties with iron rods, which they drive into the ground.

 Keep in mind that a metal detector can also pick up other metal objects such as wires and nails.
 Surveyors use a specialized magnetic locator to find iron rods.
 But if you’re in a pinch, a metal detector can put you in the vicinity of your property corner.

 Sometimes the best way to learn is to see what’s been done before.
 Check out the most recent survey of your property to find the property line.
 This works best when you have a more recent survey, since monuments can change over time.

-Work with a surveyor
+Work with a Surveyor

 At the end of the day, your best option is to hire a professional surveyor to find your property line.
-He or she will use their years of experience, crew and professional equipment to accurately locate property lines.
+He or she will use their years of experience, crew and professional equipment to accurately locate property boundaries.